Mindera/swift-style-guide/README.markdown

 - giving the same base name to methods that share the same meaning
 - avoiding overloads on return type
 - choosing good parameter names that serve as documentation
+- preferring to name the first parameter instead of including its name in the method name, except as mentioned under Delegates
 - labeling closure and tuple parameters
 - taking advantage of default parameters